Starfield - Best Starting Builds

 Credit: Bethesda

 The final build every beginner should try in Starfield is the Sniper build.
-It has the potential to be the most broken way to play the game since you can take out targets from a safe distance, never putting yourself in harm's way.
-Keep in mind that not every Starfield mission is designed to be completed this way, so mixing a Sniper build with something like stealth is rather smart.
+It is one of the most broken ways to play the game since you can take out targets from a safe distance, never putting yourself in harm's way.
+Remember that not every Starfield mission is designed to be completed this way, so mixing a Sniper build with something like stealth is rather smart.

 Best Starting Builds for Advanced Players

 If you’re an expert at RPGs or have a fair amount of experience with the other Bethesda games, you might want to try out some different approaches in Starfield.
-We have mentioned some of the best Starfield starting builds for advanced players below.
+Below, we have mentioned some of the best Starfield starting builds for advanced players.

 Melee